 Summer is in its full force so I wanted to take the opportunity to give you a few tips on how to help sea animals that are exploited more than any other animal on this planet.

 - You can start by not eating sea animals.
-I know you knew I was going to say that and to be honest, that’s the biggest thing we can do for any animal.
+I know you knew I was going to say that, and to be honest, that’s the biggest thing we can do for any animal.
 Most of us care about the sharks and we sign petitions urging Asian restaurants to boycott serving shark fins, but we forget to look at our plate.
-On our plate you can find all kinds of fish that are equally interesting as sharks and even though they are not the main stars of a horror movie, they still deserve to be left off our plates.
+On our plate, you can find all kinds of fish that are equally interesting as sharks and even though they are not the main stars of a horror movie, they still deserve to be left off of our plates.

 We can all do something for sea animals; and the oceans for that matter.
 We are in this together and if we wait for someone else to take care of it and do something about it, we will wait forever.

 I know you are scared, but today we can’t afford to be scared anymore.
-We can’t afford to be afraid of what others will think of us and we can’t let our small minds control our behavior.
-We must get up and do something.
-Anything.
+We can’t afford to be afraid of what others will think of us and we can’t let our small minds control our behaviour.